bjdose/bjdose/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on Apetoi
+- 🔭 I’m currently working on Apetoi as a Frontend Developer
-- 👯 I’m looking to collaborate on Angular Projects
+- 🌱 I’m currently learning English
+- 🤔 I'm trying to learn something new every single day